turingschool/lesson_plans/ruby_04-apis_and_scalability/visual_git_tools.markdown

 There's a couple use cases that I've been glad I had a git GUI.
 Let's get one.

+#### A note for the haters 👿

+If you really don't want a GUI for your git, manage all of your remotes via SSH, and don't ever visit github.com.

 ## Gitx

-There's several versions of Gitx.
+There are several versions of Gitx.
 I'm going to show you my favorite.
 I can't remember why I don't like the other ones, but this has what I need.

-###
+### Installation

 Get yourself [Homebrew Cask](https://caskroom.github.io/), and manage all your apps through the terminal.
 Get it by running the following command.